kdten/fullstack-weatherapp/README.md

 ## Lessons Learned:

-Planning should be started long before the project is started.
+I firstly learned that planning should be started long before the project is started.
 I learned that it is important to plan out the project in detail before starting to code.
-This will help you to avoid any major roadblocks and will help you to stay on track.
+This top-down view will help you to avoid any major roadblocks and will help you to stay on track.
 I also learned that it is important to keep your code clean and organized.
 This will help you to avoid any confusion when you come back to the project later on.